Fody/Home/pages/write-an-addin.md

 ---

 Now the scaffold has been set up.
-This solution creates a nuget package including all necessary files.
+This solution creates a NuGet package including all necessary files.

 ## The weaver assembly

  * The weaver assembly is the assemly suffixed with ".Fody".
- * It should not have any runtime dependencies (excluding Mono Cecil); runtime dependencies should be combined using e.g. [ILMerge](http://research.microsoft.com/en-us/people/mbarnett/ilmerge.aspx) and the `/Internalize` flag.
+ * It should not have any runtime dependencies (excluding Mono Cecil); runtime dependencies should be combined using e.g. [ILMerge](https://github.com/dotnet/ILMerge) and the `/Internalize` flag.
  * The assembly must contain a public class named 'ModuleWeaver'.
 The namespace does not matter.

 ### The ModuleWeaver Class

 Add a public class named 'ModuleWeaver', which derives from the `BaseModuleWeaver` class provided by the `FodyHelpers` assembly, to the project .